akhouli/CPU-Scheduling-Algorithms/README.md

 times may be duplicated, which means multiple processes may arrive at the same time.
 Burst Time is the CPU time that a process needs to complete it task.
 Priority indicates the importance of a Process.
 A higher value indicates higher priority.
-Process.txt is a text file that containts a list of 200 processes in the following format (with the header omitted).
+Process.txt is a text file that containts a list of 200 processes
-The following table is an example of a three process input file.

-Process ID Burst Time Arrival Time Priority
-1001     83           0             3
-1002     86           0             5
-1003     49           0             5
-... ... ... ...

 * Class Process stores the Process ID, Burst Time, Arrival Time, and Priority of a process.
 You can also add data members to keep